ddl004/poop.nvim/README.md

 | `eject_delay`  | Delay in seconds between each frame.                                   | 0.002   |

-You can set it these in your `init.lua` as follows:
+You can set these in your `init.lua` as follows:
 ```lua
 vim.g.eject_emoji = '💩'
 ```